Australasian Oaks Tips & Betting advice

-The Group 1 Australasian Oaks (2000m) takes place at Adelaide’s Morphettville Racecourse annually in April during the Adelaide Autumn Carnival and is a set-weights race for three-year-old fillies.
+The Group 1 Australasian Oaks (2000m) takes place at Adelaide’s Morphettville Racecourse annually in April or early May during the Adelaide Racing Carnival and is a set-weights race for three-year-old fillies.

 The race is held alongside the Group 1 Robert Sangster Stakes (1200m) on what is South Australia’s richest day of racing.